 The History of the Sidesaddle Stirrup

-It is a relatively new concept for women to ride astride a horse, with the earliest portrayals of women riding side saddle being discovered on the ceramics of the ancient Greek civilizations.
+It is a relatively new concept for women to ride a horse with a leg on either side, with the earliest portrayals of women riding side saddle being discovered on the ceramics of the ancient Greek civilizations.

 Horse riding has a rich tradition in many parts of the world, but the regions which are still known for their proud history of equestrian sport are the United Kingdom and the south Americas.
 These areas continue to cultivate a high concentration of involvement in equestrian sports to this day.

-Anne of Bohemia (1366–1394) is credited with introducing the first functioning sidesaddle to Europe- which was more akin to a small chair- featuring a footrest.
+Anne of Bohemia (1366–1394) is credited with introducing the first functioning sidesaddle to Europe- which was more akin to a small chair, even going to the lengths of featuring a footrest.
 The development of a more practical design is attributed to Catherine de Medici, in this case the footrest was replaced with an open heeled slipper stirrup.
-This advancement meant that women or those riding side saddle could control the horse they were riding – albeit in a limited capacity – whereas former sidesaddle riders had to rely on a gentleman leading them or controlling their horse on their behalf.
+This advancement meant that women – or others riding side saddle – could control the horse they were riding – albeit in a limited capacity – whereas former sidesaddle riders had to rely on a gentleman leading them or controlling their horse on their behalf.

 Jodie Smith – Copywriter